MicrosoftDocs/win32/desktop-src/Msi/running-actions.md

 ---
-Description: The installer functions can be used to run specific actions or action sequences. ms.assetid: ceb4f70b-1179-416a-9030-3d87341cb956
+description: The installer functions can be used to run specific actions or action sequences. ms.assetid: ceb4f70b-1179-416a-9030-3d87341cb956
 title: Running Actions
 ms.topic: article